rosagross/Mininmum_Makespan_NIA/README.md

 ### Recombiner
 (public interface Recombiner,
 public class Recombine_Equal_Template,
-public class Recombine_Template)
+public class Recombine_RandomPartner)

 #### Recombine_Equal_Template
 Recombines two chromosomes from the current population (here: mating pool) by applying a template that contains equally many zeros and ones.
 Each pair of parents creates a second offspring by applying the negation of the template.
+The pairs are formed by the fitness of the parents

-#### Recombine_Template
+#### Recombine_RandomPartner
-Operates similar to Equal_Template, but allows the case that the numbers of zeros and ones in the template differ (slightly).
+Operates similar to Equal_Template, but pairs are formed randomly.